rhirwa/getting-started/README.md

 # Titanic Spaceship with Logistic Regression

-This is a getting started project.
+This is a getting-started project.

 This notebook features a typical data science process.